dustin10/VichUploaderBundle/Resources/doc/file_namer/howto/create_a_custom_file_namer.md

 Where `App\Naming\MyNamer` is the configured service class.

+**Note**:

+> The namer service must be public.
+> If you're using default configuration, make sure to explicit public visibility
+> for your namer service

 ## That was it!

 Check out the docs for information on how to use the bundle!
 [Return to the